karkman/MMB-901_Metagenomics/Practicals/README.md

 First we will retrieve all the metagenomic sequence files for the female super donor, DF16.
 Go to the publication and find the sequencing project repository accession (BioProject accession).
 Then go to [Sequence Read Archive (SRA)](https://www.ncbi.nlm.nih.gov/sra) and find all the reads for the project.
 Open them in Run selector and find the run accessions of the samples from the super-donor (9 sequencing runs).
-Finallly download only the accession numbers.
+Finallly download only the accession numbers and make a file (`DF16_accessions.txt`) with only the accession, one line per accesion to the data folder in Puhti (`01_DATA/`).
 We will use that file in the next step to download the data to Puhti.

 We will use [Kingfisher](https://wwood.github.io/kingfisher-download/) to download the read files.
 It has been installed to Puhti under our course project application folder.
 But before downloading, have a look at the documentation and find out how to use it with a list of accessions.
 We will use the `ena-ftp` method for downloading the reads.